Battle of the Allia: 357–345 BC: Further conflict in region

 In 350, there were troubles with the Gauls and a Greek fleet.
 A huge army of Gauls had encamped in Latium.
 The Romans levied an army of four legions led by a consul and a praetor.
 They encamped at a height close to the Gallic camp and then defeated them.
 The Roman consul, who was wounded, did not pursue the fugitives, who fled to the Alban Hills.
 In 349, the Gauls came down from the hills and ravaged the coastal plain.
-The Greeks carried out naval attacks on the coast from the mouth of the River Tiber to Antium.
+The Greeks carried out naval attacks on the coast from the mouth of the Tiber to Antium.
 The Gauls and the Greeks happened to encounter one another and a battle ensued, and the former then withdrew to their camp and the latter to their ships.
 The Latin League refused to provide Rome with soldiers.
 The Romans enlisted men everywhere in their territory, including the countryside, and levied ten legions with 4200 infantry each.
 One of the two consuls died, and the other consul took sole charge of the war.
 He left two legions in the city to defend it and shared the command of the other eight with a praetor, who was put in charge of preventing the Greeks from landing.
 The consul encamped in the Pomptine Marshes.
 He aimed to prevent the Gauls from obtaining their sustenance through plunder.
 There was single combat between a Gaul and a Roman, which the latter won.
 That was followed by a battle, which the Romans won.
 The Gauls scattered among the Volsci, and some of them went to Etruria and others to Apulia.
 The consuls then joined the other legions to deal with the Greek fleet.
 There was no battle, and the Greeks were kept offshore.
 Eventually, the Greeks ran out of water and left.